MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/index.md

 ### Unprotected resources
 An unprotected resource is a resource that does not require an access token.
 The MobileFirst security framework does not manage access to unprotected resources, and does not validate or check the identity of clients that access these resources.
 Therefore, features such as Direct Update, blocking device access, or remotely disabling an application, are not supported for unprotected resources.

+### External resources
+To protect external resources, you add a resource filter with an access-token validation module to the external resource server.
+The token-validation module uses the introspection endpoint of the security framework's authorization server to validate MobileFirst access tokens before granting the OAuth client access to the resources.
+You can use the [MobileFirst REST API for the MobileFirst runtime](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/apiref/c_restapi_runtime_overview.html?view=kc#rest_runtime_api) to create your own access-token validation module for any external server.
+Alternatively, use one of the provided MobileFirst extensions for protecting external Java™ resources, as outlined in the [Protecting External Resources](protecting-external-resources) tutorial.

 ## Authorization flow
 The authorization flow has two phases: